 Linda Foster loves summer because her work ends for the year (she works at a school, which means she gets summer break!) and gets to write all she wants, hang out with family, and sleep in!
 (But she does admit that she looks forward to fall football and milder weather, too.
 Just for the record.
 Partially because she’s obsessed with the Green Bay Packers.)

 Read on to find out about her best (and worst) summer memories and what she’s looking forward to this summer!

-What is the THE event of this summer that you’re most looking forward to?
+What is the THE event that you’re most looking forward to this summer?